 Titleist Pro V1 & Pro V1x

 The number one ball in golf performs for every level of golfer.
-The difference between the two has arguably reduced in 2017, with the Pro V1 now offering lower driver spin than before, while maintaining supreme short game feel and control, and durability.
+The difference between the two has arguably reduced in 2017, with the latest version of the Pro V1 now offering lower driver spin than before, while maintaining supreme short game feel and control, and durability.

 The Pro V1 features a Next Generation 2.0 ZG Process Core that benefits from a new formula that generates lower spin and faster ball speeds, with the biggest spin reductions noticeable in the long game.
-The Pro V1’s cover delivers superb short-game performance thanks to a soft Urethane Elastomer precisely formulated to deliver control with soft feel.
+The Pro V1’s cover delivers superb short-game performance thanks to a soft Urethane Elastomer that delivers control with soft feel.

-The balls differ in terms of flight, feel and spin.
+The two versions differ in terms of flight, feel and spin.
 The Pro V1 flies lower with a penetrating trajectory and feels softer, while the Pro V1x flies higher, has a slightly firmer feel, and spins more on iron shots.

 Srixon Z-Star & Z-Star XV

 The Z-Star XV, played by Hideki Matsuyama, will provide more distance off the tee as a result of a new ‘high-repulsion’ EGC large-diameter dual core design.
 A new 13% softer Spin Skin coating aids greenside control, while the urethane cover provides more consistent spin control on approach shots.
-Both are high-performance Tour balls aimed at golfers seeking more distance and spin control.
+Both are high-performance tour balls aimed at golfers seeking more distance, feel and spin control.

 TaylorMade TP5 & TP5x

 Both of these premium, tour-calibre balls came to the market in March 2017 – and they’ve made some impact.
 The TP5 is softer, while the TP5x, played by Rory McIlroy and Dustin Johnson, is lower spinning.